danielrdowns/Website/docs/drafts/2020-05-26-Inaugurating-this-venture-draft.md

 This is not a bad thing.
 Seeing the world as it is allows one to take appropriate action.

-Homo sapiens did not spread to all corners of our globe by fleeing adversity, but through identifying challenges on the road ahead and dealing with them appropriately.
+<i>Homo sapiens</i> did not outcompete other human species & spread to all corners of our globe by fleeing adversity, but through identifying challenges on the road ahead and dealing with them appropriately.

 At this time we should [take stock, figure out where we want to go from here, decide a course of action, and execute.
 ](https://en.wikipedia.org/wiki/OODA_loop)